mikakallberg/Project-Portfolio-5-DRF/bugs.md

 #
 - In settings.py the following bugs is left unsolved:
    - 're' imported but unused
-      - It is not being unused [Python doc on re](https://docs.python.org/3/library/re.html).
+      - It is not being unused [Python docs on re](https://docs.python.org/3/library/re.html).
    -'env' imported but unused
       - The env is in an if statement and is therefore under conditional use.
 In localhost as in preview the env-file is implemented, where as in Heroku cofig vars are used.
    - 4 line to long on line 102, 105, 108 and 111.
       - These can't be modified, since doing so will create a more serious error that affects functionality.
-- In initial deployment to Heroku, app did not launch.
-  - Looked through code to spot typos and typos in heroku settings.
-Found a couple, with the help of Gemma at tutor support, also hard set the allowed hosts to the heroku url.
-      - Bug fixed.
+- Pylints:

 #
 * [Back to top](#)